hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 :ref:`BrENIAC<breniac hardware>` (hosted by HPC-Leuven, 2016-2022) and :ref:`Hortense<Hortense hardware>` (hosted by HPC-UGent, 2021-2027).

 **sofia** has been in production since July 7th 2026 and is hosted by Vrije Universiteit Brussel.

+The name **sofia** is inspired by the Greek name *Sophia* which means wisdom.
+This reflects one of the fundamental values of the VUB: the open pursuit of knowledge through science.
+**sofia** is a beacon for researchers, students, and innovators, illuminating the path, answering complex problems, and uncovering insights in different fields.
+Hence a shinning sun is its symbol. **sofia** empowers the curious, the critical, and the creative to push the boundaries of what they know, reminding everyone that science is not just a tool, but a light to knowledge.

 .. _sofia_help: